KitLavis/ci-pp1-band-website/README.md

 - Fonts were provided by [Google Fonts](https://fonts.google.com/)
 - All icons were provided by [Font Awesome](https://fontawesome.com/icons)
 - Wireframes were created using [Balsamiq](https://balsamiq.com/)
+- The opening image at the top of this document was created using [Am I Responsive](https://ui.dev/amiresponsive)

 ### Code